In-home Newborn Session FAQs

 I understand it's very overwhelming and tiring when you have a newborn in the house (been there, done that)!
-A general tidy up is fine, I can move things if required or use different angles to hide areas.
+A general tidy up is fine, your house doesn't need to look perfect.

 I do ask that you put some light coloured bedding in the master bedroom if possible.
 If you don't have any, just let me know and I can bring something along.

-If there is a special outfit/blanket for baby please have this ready for when I get there so I can plan to include it in the photos.
-If you have any questions, just ask me, I am here to help you get the best out of your session and photos x
+If there is a special outfit/blanket for baby please have this ready for when I get there so I can plan to include it.
+If you have any questions, just ask me, I am here to help you get the best out of your session x

 What do I wear?